|

 growing less than physical productivity.
 By contrast, other kinds of investment

-and economic situations give rise to an increasing employment.
+in green sectors and technologies.
 As a GDP component from the current domestic expenditure side, investment has an immediate impact on GDP.
 An increase of consumption rises GDP by the same amount, other things equal.
 Moreover, since income (GDP) is an important determinant of consumption, the increase of income will be followed by a rise in consumption: a positive feedback loop has been triggered (between consumption and income) by investment.
 Because of this mechanism, imports will grow as well.
 More directly, investment is often directed to foreign machineries and goods, with an immediate increase of imports.
+Countries differ a lot in respect to investment levels and dynamics.
+Some countries have heavily invested, sacrificing current consumption and triggering an export-led growth, often based on manufacturing.
+Others keep investment at much lower levels with an unsecure growth path.
+A

-cycle behaviour During the recovery,
+cycle behaviour During economic

-irrespective of interest rate movements.
+movements.
 On the contrary, the

 influence of interest rates on investment can be important at turning